Serpotta Stuccoes in the Oratorio del Santissimo Rosario in Santa Cita, Palermo

-Stylistic differences between the various parts led some critics to believe that many of the stuccoes were not made by Serpotta, but when finally Monsignor Meli was admitted to the archive, he found that the decoration indeed was by Serpotta but executed at different times; actually thirty years separated the work in the nave from that in the chancel.
+Stylistic differences between the various parts led some scholars to believe that many of the stuccoes were not made by Serpotta, but when finally Monsignor Meli was admitted to the archive, he found that the decoration indeed was by Serpotta but executed at different times; actually thirty years separated the work in the nave from that in the chancel.

 Serpotta started working on the stuccoes in 1685.
 In 1707-08 Serpotta was paid for 'constatura di stucco', which Garstang believes means restoration, repair or the last touches diven to a decoration.
 In 1707 Michele Rosciano was paid for having guilded the devices of the allegorical figures.